Skip to main content

 Payout account

 Every seller that wants to receive funds needs a PayoutAccount.
-This account is the central entity that links a seller to their financial balance and to an external payment provider (e.g. Stripe Connect).
+This account links a seller to an external payment provider (e.g. Stripe Connect).

 Account lifecycle